aurelia/aurelia.github.io-old/_harp/get-started.md

 </template>
 ```

-Just to recap: First we have an `import` element.
-Aurelia uses this to load the custom element via the relative source.
-It's following our simple conventions so it knows to load our `nav-bar.js` and `nav-bar.html` files.
+To recap: First we have an `import` element.
+Aurelia uses this to load the custom element via the relative source indicated in the `from` attribute.
+It's following our simple conventions so it will know how to load our _nav-bar.js_ and _nav-bar.html_ files.
 Anything imported into a view in this way is local to the view.
 As a result, you don't have to worry about name conflicts.
 The second point is the actual use of the element which uses databinding against the `App`'s router.
 We are pipling the router instance on our `App` class through to the corresponding property on the `NavBar` element for internal rendering.
 Sweet!

 > **Note:** You can also load app-wide elements and other behaviors for convenience so you don't have to import common resources into every view.

 You may wonder how Aurelia determines the name of the custom element.
 By convention, it will use the class name, lowered and hyphenated.
 However, you can always be explicit.
-To do so, simply add more metadata by chaining `.customElement('nav-bar')` on `Behavior`.
+To do so, add more metadata by chaining `.customElement('nav-bar')` on `Behavior`.
 What if your custom element doesn't have a view template because it's all implemented in code?
-No problem, just chain `.noView()`.
+No problem, chain `.noView()`.
 Want to use ShadowDOM for your custom element?
 Do it like a pro by chaing `.useShadowDOM()`.
 Don't worry about whether or not the browser supports it.
 We have an efficient, full-fidelity ShadowDOM fallback implementation.

 In addition to creating custom elements, you can also create standalone attributes which add new behavior to existing elements.
 We call these _Attached Behaviors_.
 On occassion you may need to create _Template Controllers_ for dynamically adding and removing DOM from the view, like the `repeat` and `for` we used above.
 That's not all you can do either.
 Aurelia's templating engine is both powerful and extensible.